 Although most plastic surgeons will not provide their fees without consultation, there are three widely circulated fee averages that are frequently referenced online.
 These fee averages come from three organizations: American Society of Plastic Surgeons, American Society of Aesthetic Plastic Surgery, and a popular cosmetic surgery website called RealSelf.
 Read on as we will provide context for each of these fee averages.

-You may be wondering if you can have a breast lift without implants and the short answer is yes.
-Women who wish to change the shape or position of their breasts, without necessarily changing the volume, may benefit from a breast lift with no implants.
+Are you considering a breast lift without implants?
+Women who wish to change the shape or position of their breasts, without necessarily changing the volume or adding implants, may benefit from a breast lift with no implants.
 Over time, factors such as aging, weight fluctuations, pregnancy or breastfeeding can impact the look of the breast, leading some women to feel self-conscious or dissatisfied.
 A breast lift without implants repositions the breasts higher on the chest with a perkier contour, and results in a more youthful overall aesthetic.

-If you are considering breast augmentation or a breast lift procedure, you understandably have questions about how breast implant scars will look after surgery.
+Breast augmentation scars are a concern for anyone considering breast implants or a breast lift procedure.
 Patients often wonder how noticeable their breast implant scars will be.
 Ultimately, the answer depends on a many factors including the type of procedure performed, the type of implant used, and some genetic factors regarding scar healing.

-What are the types of procedures associated with breast implant scars?
+What are the types of procedures associated with breast augmentation scars?